zxgangandy/goboot/README.md

     "traceId":"n82gede29h"
 }
 ```
-- Use the 'traceId' in the rest api response, you can quickly find the root cause from the default.log or error.log
+- Use the value of 'traceId' in the rest api response, you can quickly find the root cause from the default.log or error.log
-- You just need to do: grep 'n82gede29h' default.log
+- You just need to do: grep 'n82gede29h' default.log (errro.log)

 ### all tracing log
 ```json